Who’s Drinking All the Modelo?

 Bud Light is fighting back.

-In late 2023, Anheuser-Busch signed a multiyear deal to make Bud Light the new official beer of the UFC — replacing Modelo.
+In late 2023, Anheuser-Busch signed a multiyear deal to make Bud Light the new official beer of the UFC, replacing Modelo.

-Modelo May Face Headwinds in the 2025 Beer Market
+Modelo May Face Headwinds

 Modelo is riding the crest of a much larger wave: